Take a look at the range of benefits and payments we have available.

 You can apply for the Leave Support Scheme again if your employee, or you if you’re self-employed, gets COVID-19 again and has to self-isolate.

-We also have the Short-Term Absence Payment available for your employees who must self-isolate while they wait for a COVID-19 PCR test result.
+We also have the Short-Term Absence Payment available for your employees who had to self-isolate while they wait for a COVID-19 PCR test result (only available for PCR tests taken on or before 23 August 2022).

 Your employee must meet health criteria

-Your business must have been advised by your employee that they cannot work due to one of the following reasons.
+Your business must have been advised by their employee that they cannot work due to one of the following reasons.
 This also applies to self-employed people.

 You must have been advised by your employee that they cannot go to work, are unable to work from home and are self-isolating in line with public health guidance or have been advised to self-isolate because they: